5 Inference for simple linear regression

 As discussed in , there are three parameters that need to be estimated for simple linear regression β0, β1, and σϵ. introduced least squares regression, a method for deriving β^0 and β^1 the estimates for intercept and slope, respectively.
 Now, we turn to the estimation of σϵ, also known as the regression standard error.

 You may have noticed that the denominator in is n2 not n or n1.
-The value n2 is called the degrees of freedom.
+The value n2 is called the degrees of freedom (df).
 The degrees of freedom are how many observations are available to understand variability about the regression line.
-We need at a minimum two observations to estimate the equation for the simple linear regression line - one observation for β^0 and one observation for β^1.
-Another way to think about this is that it takes at a minimum two points to make a line.
+We need at a minimum two observations to estimate the equation for the simple linear regression line, i.e., it takes at a minimum two points to make a line.
 The remaining n2 observations help us understand variability about the line.
-We will talk more about how we use degrees of freedom as we define the distribution to compute confidence intervals and conduct hypothesis tests.
+We will talk more about how we use degrees of freedom as we define the distribution used to compute confidence intervals and conduct hypothesis tests.

 5.8.3 Hypothesis test for the slope